man on phone at night

 It is vital that any individual who is resident in the UK considers their tax reporting obligations.
 Any exchange of tokens is considered a disposal for UK tax purposes, regardless of whether it is converted back to fiat currency or into another token.

-This is an area of increasing interest to HMRC, whose stance on the tax implications is well laid out in their extensive Crypto assets Manual.
-HMRC has also announced that changes will be made to self-assessment tax returns from the 2024/25 tax year to give crypto its own section in the Capital Gains Tax pages.
-The aim of the changes is to make it harder for investors to overlook their reporting requirements.
-HMRC have also been sending so-called “nudge letters” to individuals who they believe have been involved in crypto and not reported their activity.
-Individuals should not therefore wait, they must ensure they are tax compliant now.
+This is an area of increasing interest to HMRC, whose stance on the tax implications is well laid out in their extensive Crypto Assets Manual.
+The Capital Gains Tax pages of Tax Returns have also had their own dedicated cryptoassets section since 2024/25, making it harder for investors to overlook their reporting requirements.
+HMRC also have increasing powers to obtain details of UK resident investors from crypto exchanges, and as a result, sends so-called nudge letters to individuals who they believe have been involved in crypto and not reported their activity.
+The new international Crypto-Asset Reporting Framework (CARF), which began on 1 January 2026, provides HMRC with even more powers to collect data on international exchanges.
+Individuals should not therefore wait for HMRC to catch up with them, they must ensure they are tax compliant now.

 There are many different types of crypto assets, the main types are as follows: